Bushwalking in Jervis Bay and Shoalhaven

 - Meroo Head lookout walking track, near Bawley Point

-For more adventure, follow the tracks from Abrahams Bosom Beach in Currarong to the sheer cliffs on the Beecroff Peninsula.
+For more adventure, walk from Abrahams Bosom Beach in Currarong to the top of sheer cliffs on the Beecroft Peninsula.
 This is a spectacular location for whale watching.
-You can spot dolphins frolicking in Jervis Bay Marine Park all year and humpback whales between May and November.
+You can spot dolphins frolicking in Jervis Bay Marine Park all year round and humpback whales between May and November.

-On the southern shore of the crystal blue waters is.
-You can join Aboriginal rangers in the park to explore traditional bush tucker and medicinal plants.
-You’ll also find several lovely self-guided bushwalking trails, and there are campgrounds near the white sandy beaches.
+On the southern end of the crystal blue Jervis Bay is Booderee National Park.
+Join Aboriginal rangers in the park to learn about traditional bush tucker and medicinal plants.
+You’ll also find several lovely self-guided bushwalking tracks, as well as campgrounds near white sandy beaches.

-To discover marine fossils 270 million years old, take the Gondwana Coast Fossil Walk.
-The guided walk is on the rock platforms in seaside Ulladulla, which is 50 minutes’ drive south from Booderee National Park.
-A scenic drive west of Ulladulla is Pigeon House Mountain, which you can climb.
+To see 270-million-year-old marine fossils, follow the Gondwana Coast Fossil Walk.
+The guided walk ventures along the rock platforms in seaside Ulladulla, which is 45 minutes’ drive south from Booderee National Park.
+A scenic drive west of Ulladulla is Pigeon House Mountain, which you can climb for amazing views.

 Another great location for breathtaking views of the coast and beyond is Jerrawangala lookout, in the Jerrawangala National Park near Nowra.
-The unmarked trails winding through the park suit experienced hikers.
-Before your adventure, please read these bushwalking safety tips carefully.
+Unmarked tracks wind through the park and suit experienced hikers.
+Before your walking adventure, please read these bushwalking safety tips carefully.